 Dan Sanders (Brendan Fraser) has relocated his family (wife Tammy is played by Brooke Shields; son Tyler by teen cutie Matt Prokop) from Chicago to the Pacific Northwest to oversee the construction of a new housing development for his ambitious boss, "green" real-estate tycoon Neal Lyman (Ken Jeong).
 Lyman, of course, is far from eco-friendly and wants to tear down a local forest to build even more subdivisions and a "forest-themed" mall, but the woodland animals, led by a clever raccoon, communicate with each other to terrorize Dan into stopping the destruction of their home habitat.

 Is it any good?

-At the very least, the clever little animals in FURRY VENGEANCE don't talk.
-That's about all that can be said about the movie, which is otherwise filled with so many cliches, predictable sight gags, and lazily written dialogue that it's difficult to take it seriously.
+This movie's filled with so many cliches, predictable sight gags, and lazily written dialogue that it's difficult to take it seriously.
+At the very least, the clever little animals in FURRY VENGEANCE don't talk; that's about all that can be said for it.
 Even the "pay attention to the animals" message is buried under a puddle of raccoon pee.
 While kids might giggle, there are far better choices for eco-friendly family films.

 Families can talk about...

 Families can talk about the environmental message of the movie.
 What are the filmmakers trying to say about what it really means to be "green"?
 Was the real estate development company actually eco-friendly or just pretending to be?
 How "green" do you think the movie business is?

 In what ways can we help protect animals and their habitats?
 What is the solution that Dan and his family come up with in the movie?
 Is it realistic?

 How does Dan's work affect his family?
 Does he do a good job of juggling his work responsibilities with his family?
 How does your family manage work, school, and family commitments?